Re-use your furniture

 Alton Community Centre, Amery St, Alton, GU34 1HN

-Third Saturday of every month 10am – noon
+Third Sunday of the month from 10am - 1pm.

 Second Saturday of every month (except August) 10:30am - 1pm